wwsalmon/next-mongodb-nextauth-example/README.md

 - `getThisUser.ts`
 - `UserModel`
 - [NextAuth](https://next-auth.js.org/) with UserModel integration
-- Basic auth flow screens
+- Account creation, sign in and sign out

 To use, run `npx create-next-app -e https://github.com/wwsalmon/next-mongodb-nextauth-example`, then create a `.env` file with the following variables: